klahrich/markdown-cv/index.md

   - Business Analytics at Concordia university
   - Big Data Visualization at Concordia university
   - Data at Scale at McGill university
-- Mentor on Springboard, Data Analytics track
+- Mentor at Springboard, Data Analytics track

 ### Specialized in